hema-ted/pycdft/sphinx/source/tutorial.rst

 Tutorials
 =========

-These tutorials demonstrate how to utilize core features of **WEST**.
+These tutorials demonstrate how to utilize core features of **pyCDFT**.

+TODO